 Recruitment and Selection

 All National Safeguarding Policies and Procedures apply equally to all employees, office holders (Clergy and religious) and Volunteers working with children, young people and adults in the Catholic Church in England and Wales.

-Recruitment and selection policies and procedures are detailed in the Safer Recruitment Practice Including DBS Disclosures Procedure.
+Recruitment and selection policies and procedures are detailed in the Safer Recruitment and DBS Procedures.